The bulk van der Waals layered magnet CrSBr is a quasi-1D material: Additional information

-Three band $k\cdot p$ model; Laser excitation power dependence for different thicknesses; Power dependent exciton red-shift; Photoluminescence excitation spectroscopy of the 1s exciton; Oscillations in the photoluminescence signal of the 1s exciton; One-dimensional correlated phases; Interaction effects (CDW and stripe crystal).
+Three band $k\cdot p$ model; Monolayer and bulk anisotropic dielectric function; STEM-HAADF of bulk to monolayer; Raman spectra of CrOCl; Raman selection rules; Laser excitation power dependence for different thicknesses; Power dependent exciton red-shift; Photoluminescence excitation spectroscopy of the 1s exciton; Oscillations in the photoluminescence signal of the 1s exciton; One-dimensional correlated phases; Interaction effects (charge density wave and stripe crystal).